mpppk/twitter/readme.md

 Results are stored in local file DB.
 (You must specify the DB path by --db-path flag.)
 If you want to download images which contained in tweets, execute 'download images' command after search command.

-Search command manage two state, 'minID' and 'maxID', which decide tweet ID range of searching.
-So search command can resume even if process is interrupted.
+Search command manages two states, 'minID' and 'maxID', which decide tweet ID range of searching.
+So search command can resume even if the process is interrupted.

 ```bash
 $ twitter search \